A Fool's Hope

 And hope builds upon the first step in the natural progressive process of repair, which is awareness, so I intend to open with a bit of awareness for all of us by witnessing to clear and ugly truths that are easily observable all around us.

 Things look bad, friends.
 Worse than usual I mean.
-The last week felt much like the other two events that most advanced American fascism—that being the 9/11 terrorist attacks and the Trump election.
+The last week felt much like the other two events that most advanced American fascism—those being the 9/11 terrorist attacks and the Trump election.
 There's a pervasive and inescapable feeling of dread and despair around, because there is supposed to be; dread and despair being spiritual states that fascists, those American supremacist bullies—who'd like everyone to be either owned by them or dead in the ground—most want us to occupy.

 Here's what happened: The fascist majority in the body that for some reason is still allowed to call itself our Supreme Court took the Constitution and American democracy out in the back of the building and shot it in the head.
 This is exactly what the fascist presidents who appointed them always intended for them to do, exactly the act for which these fascist thugs in robes have been lavishly rewarded ahead of the fact by fascist christian billionaires who intend to control our bodies and lives through punishment and fear.

 I should explain christians.
 There is a rumor that these are people who worship Jesus Christ and follow his example.
-These Christian people do exist, and we're invited to view them as the real christians, but for all practical political purposes in this country, those are not the real christians.
+These types of Christian people do exist, and we're invited to view them as the real christians, but for all practical political purposes in this country, those are not the real christians.
 No, when it comes to the way power is organized and arrogated in the United States, a real christian is a person who believes that they will very soon be ushered into an eternal gated community paradise because God has specially chosen them for that reward, while everyone else suffers conscious torture forever because they deserve it, and that this will all happen just as soon as the world burns to a crisp, so they're trying to make the world burn to a crisp just as fast as they can, and this is why I'm not capitalizing "christian" in this piece even though religions usually get that honorific, because fuck them.

 The supremacist court—I don't think we should call them Supreme—shot the Constitution in the head in the name of defending the Constitution, because fascists, like all supremacists and other types of narcissists, only ever act from the fathomless pit of bad faith they dig for everyone around them to inhabit forever; it's the mass grave they intend to push us all into.
 Anyway, our bribed fascists in robes made a full course meal of the execution in the last week or so.